junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I can smite them," Cas answers readily.

-Dean tears his eyes away from the black-white smoke to eye the angel.
+Dean tears his eyes away from the black-white smoke briefly to eye the angel.
 "You got enough mojo for that?"

 "It has to," Cas says sternly.

 "What do I do?"

-"Protect Charlie, round them up for me," Cas says.
+"Protect Charlie, round them up for me," Cas commands quickly.

 Dean weighs the demon blade in his hands, wondering aloud.
 "Is this pure iron?
 Is it going to hurt Charlie as well?"